Designing the most innovative models of care in partnership with our stakeholders

 Health Authority Partners

-Together with our regional and provincial health authority partners — Vancouver Coastal Health, the Provincial Health Services Authority and Fraser Health — Providence will plan, design and deliver services that span the spectrum of increasing needs for health care, from staying healthy, to getting better, to living well with chronic illness to end of life.
+Together with our regional and provincial health authority partners — Vancouver Coastal Health, the Provincial Health Services Authority, Fraser Health and First Nations Health Authority — Providence will plan, design and deliver services that span the spectrum of increasing needs for health care, from staying healthy, to getting better, to living well with chronic illness to end of life.

 Patients, Local Communities and Indigenous Communities